Miveo/docker-httpd-for-phpfpm/README.md

                 - ../:/var/www/symfony
             ports:
                 - 8080:80
-            # if your php container have a different host/port than default value
+            # if your php container have a different host/port than default value, eg:
             # environment:
             #     - PHP_HOST=php_fpm
             #     - PHP_PORT=9001